cjlangan/gnome-auto-background-switcher/README.md

 # GNOME Auto Background Switcher

-## A script to automically cycle your desktop background to different images all centered around a specified them
+## A script to automically cycle your desktop background to different images all centered around a specified theme

 ### Dependencies
 - curl